apache/pulsar/site2/docs/functions-runtime.md

   percentMemoryPadding: 10
 ```

-As stated earlier, if you already run your functions worker embedded in a broker on Kubernetes, you can keep many of these settings as default.
+If you run your functions worker embedded in a broker on Kubernetes, you can keep many of these settings as default.

 ### Standalone functions worker on K8S